 Current global rainfall anomaly

-The above map shows the anomalous rain accumulation for the current season (northern hemisphere summer).
-You can also see rainfall anomalies for previous seasons.
+The above map shows the anomalous rain accumulation for the current season (southern hemisphere summer).
+You can also see rainfall anomalies for the last season.

 Rainfall predictions for the entire season can be found at the IRI at Lamont-Doherty, the APEC Climate Center, the Copernicus Climate Change Service, NOAA, and other locations.
-Here we show an experimental statistical prediction for All-India Rainfall, using the model of Wang et al. 2015:
+Here’s on example: an experimental statistical prediction for All-India Rainfall, using the model of Wang et al. 2015:

 - continental-scale circulations that deliver water to billions of people